 Contact: John Kiess, Associate Professor of Theology; Director of Office of Peace and Justice

-Peace and Justice Studies explores the causes and consequences of violent conflict as well as the conditions that promote conflict resolution, peace, and justice.
-It does so from a variety of disciplinary perspectives, including political, sociological, theological, philosophical, and literary.
-The interdisciplinary minor in Peace and Justice Studies provides students with the opportunity to examine a number of conflict resolution and peacebuilding skills and apply them in interpersonal, institutional, societal, or global contexts.
+Peace and Justice Studies explores the causes and consequences of violence, the systematic sources of injustice, and the inter-relationship of justice and peace.
+Students have the opportunity to analyze concrete cases of conflict, identify and evaluate mechanisms for resolving violent conflict, and consider the norms, practices, and institutions for building and sustaining peace using a variety of disciplinary perspectives, including politics, sociology, theology, philosophy, and literary.
+The interdisciplinary minor in Peace and Justice Studies provides students with the opportunity to develop a number of conflict resolution, peacebuilding, and justice advocacy skills and apply them in interpersonal, institutional, societal, or global contexts.
 Those who successfully complete the minor will be able to make meaningful connections across courses and develop a coherent framework for thinking about the interrelationship of peace and justice.
 In the process, students will come to a deeper appreciation of Loyola's social justice mission, develop their capacity to act as agents of positive change, and learn how to respond to the great moral issues of our time, including poverty, racism, genocide, war, and peace.

 Requirements for the Minor

 The requirements for the minor are as follows:

 - Capstone project (3 credits; TH 401 )

 Students must satisfy the electives requirement in at least three different academic disciplines, reflecting the interdisciplinary nature of the program.
 Two of these electives must be at the 300-level or above.
 Students may fulfill parts of the electives requirement through an equivalent study-abroad course, but only with the approval of the minor director.
 In some cases, a new course that is not on the electives list may be used to satisfy the elective requirement, but only with the approval of the director.